brandonmay357/brandonmay357/README.md

-## Senior Software Engineer with 15+ years of experience, crafting scalable, high-performance applications.
+# 👨‍💻 Senior Software Engineer | 10+ Years of Experience

+## Crafting scalable, high-performance applications with precision and passion.

-Specializing in **React, Vue.js, Node.js, Python, C#, and .NET frameworks**, I bring expertise in building enterprise-grade solutions, optimizing system performance, and architecting robust backend infrastructures.
+Specializing in **React, Vue.js, Node.js, Python, C#, and .NET frameworks**, I build enterprise-grade solutions, optimize system performance, and architect robust backend infrastructures for modern web and cloud ecosystems.

+---

 ### 🚀 About Me
 - 🔥 Passionate about **AI-driven applications, cloud infrastructure, and microservices**.